fuse-box/fuse-box/docs/plugins/transpilers/BabelPlugin.md

-# BabelPlugin
+# Babel Plugin

 ## Description
-The babel plugin is used to transpile code to different dialects of javascript.
+Transpile code to different dialects of javascript.

 ## Install
 This package depends on the `babel-core` module.